Radiohead: 2015–2016: A Moon Shaped Pool

-2017–2020: OKNOTOK and MiniDiscs [Hacked]
+2017–2021: hiatus and reissues

-In June 2017, Radiohead released a 20th-anniversary OK Computer reissue, OKNOTOK 1997 2017, comprising a remastered version of the album, B-sides, and previously unreleased material.
-Radiohead promoted the reissue with music videos for the new tracks "I Promise", "Man of War" and "Lift".
-OKNOTOK debuted at number two on the UK Album Chart, boosted by Radiohead's televised Glastonbury performance that week, and reached number 23 on the US Billboard 200.
-Yorke and Jonny Greenwood performed a benefit concert in Le Marche, Italy, in August 2017 following the August 2016 Central Italy earthquake.
-In September, the nature documentary series Blue Planet II premiered featuring a new version of the King of Limbs track "Bloom", created with the composer Hans Zimmer.
+Following the Moon Shaped Pool tour, Radiohead went on hiatus; Yorke was dealing with the death of Owen, and O'Brien said the band members felt "disconnected and spent".
+In June 2017, they released a 20th-anniversary OK Computer reissue, OKNOTOK 1997 2017, comprising a remastered version of the album, B-sides, and previously unreleased material.
+Radiohead promoted the reissue with music videos for the bonus tracks "I Promise", "Man of War" and "Lift".
+OKNOTOK reached number two on the UK Album Chart, boosted by Radiohead's televised Glastonbury performance that week, and reached number 23 on the US Billboard 200.
+In August, Yorke and Jonny Greenwood performed a benefit concert in the Marche, Italy, to help restoration efforts following the August 2016 Central Italy earthquake.

 Radiohead were nominated for the Rock and Roll Hall of Fame in 2017, their first year of eligibility.
-They were nominated again in 2018 and inducted the following March.
-Though Jonny Greenwood and Yorke expressed uninterest in the event, Selway and O'Brien attended and made speeches.
-The singer David Byrne, one of Radiohead's formative influences, gave a speech praising Radiohead's musical and release innovations, which he said had influenced the whole music industry.
+They were nominated again in 2018 and inducted in March 2019.
+Though Jonny Greenwood and Yorke were uninterested in the event, Selway and O'Brien attended and made speeches.
+The singer David Byrne, one of Radiohead's formative influences, gave a speech praising Radiohead's musical and release innovations, which he said had influenced the whole industry.

 In June 2019, several hours of recordings made by Radiohead during the OK Computer period leaked online.
-In response, Radiohead made the recordings available to purchase online as MiniDiscs [Hacked], with all proceeds to the environmentalist group Extinction Rebellion.
-In December 2019, Radiohead made their discography available free to stream on YouTube.
+In response, Radiohead made them available to purchase online as MiniDiscs [Hacked], with all proceeds to the environmentalist group Extinction Rebellion.
+In December, Radiohead made their discography available free on YouTube.
 The following January, they launched the Radiohead Public Library, an online archive of their work, including music videos, live performances, artwork and the 1998 documentary Meeting People Is Easy.
 Radiohead suspended their online content for Blackout Tuesday on 2 June, protesting racism and police brutality.

 In 2017, Selway released his third solo work, the soundtrack to the film Let Me Go.
 Jonny Greenwood was nominated for an Academy Award for Best Original Score for his fifth collaboration with Anderson, Phantom Thread (2017), and scored his second film by Lynne Ramsay, You Were Never Really Here (2018).
 Yorke released his first feature film soundtrack, Suspiria (2018), and his third solo album, Anima (2019), backed by a short film directed by Anderson.
-O'Brien released his debut solo album, Earth, under the moniker EOB in 2020.
-He had been writing songs for years, but felt they had a "distinct energy" that would be lost with Radiohead.
+In 2020, O'Brien released his debut solo album, Earth, under the moniker EOB.
+He had been writing songs for years, but found they did not fit Radiohead.
+In April, to compensate for the lack of performances during the COVID-19 pandemic, Radiohead began streaming old concert films on YouTube on a weekly basis.